Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 Mizuno Road Shoes

-Wave Rider 27 (neutral daily trainer) - One of the longest running daily trainer series in the market.
-Features a 12mm drop and wave plate in the heel.
+Wave Rider 29 (neutral daily trainer) - One of the longest running daily trainer series in the market.
+Features a 10mm drop and softer midsole than ever before.

 (stability max cushion trainer) - Their max cushion stability trainer.
 Similar to the sky it has a triple layer system, but swaps the layers for a firmer bottom layer and softer top layer for more stability underfoot.
 This is called the Structured Wave System.